emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 Specify the maximum number of documents that you want to retrieve.
 Used to prevent fetching large amounts of data into memory.

-*Example 1*: If you pass in a single argument, it's mapped to the `size` parameter in OpenSearch and the `from` parameter is set to 0.
+*Example 1*: If you pass in a single argument, it's mapped to the `size` parameter in Enegry Logserver and the `from` parameter is set to 0.

 ```sql
 SELECT account_number